worldcoin/hubble-commander/docs/json_rpc.md

 ### `hubble_getUserStates(pubKey)`

-Return all UserState objects related to a public key
+Return all UserState objects related to a public key.

+Example result:

 ```json
 [